verge-io/terraform-provider-vergeio/README.md

 - vergeio_version

 ## Building Provider From Source
-Run the following to build and install the provider
+Run the following to build and install the provider.

 ```
 - go build -o terraform-provider-vergeio